 Experience an eco-escape in ancient rainforest near the town of Mullumbimby.
 The Araluen Dome offers off-grid living in this simple solar-powered dome set within an organic permaculture farm.
-Your drinking and showering water comes straight from a mountain spring.
-Close by are local creeks and swimming holes to cool off in hot days.
+If you’re looking for a comfortable adventure in the rainforest and maybe want to learn about permaculture farming then this eco-friendly accommodation is just the spot!…

 - Type: Dome for up to 4 guests